rosebaesj/rosebaesj.github.io/index.md

 I have certification in Korea actuary since 2018.

 I run [ML-Theory-Korea](https://mltheory-korea.github.io/) with my colleagues.
+I like to talk about the theory or application of deep learning (diffusion model, prompt learning...) and (multi-agent) reinforcement learning.
 Feel free to email me.

 ## News
 * **September 2022:** I will start my PhD at MIT!